pnagoorkar/Baubit.Caching/README.md

 | **Change Data Capture** | Stream processing with position tracking |

 ## Gotchas / FAQ

-### Q: What if I don't use GuidV7 for IDs?

-**A:** Ordering relies on GuidV7's time-embedded structure.
-If you assign custom IDs, the cache still maintains **insertion order**, but `Id` values won't be naturally sortable by timestamp.
-Use `CreatedOnUTC` for time-based sorting in that case.

 ### Q: Can slow enumerators cause memory leaks?